By Randy Barker, CEO and co-founder

 - Farmer Experience: How is the innovation delivered?

 I’ve spent decades working in the ag industry, and I’ve found that when we take these elements into account and get it right, that’s where we see success.
-It’s not enough to have a great product; when we think about getting innovations into the hands of farmers, what’s really important is traction: Will it work?
+It’s not enough to have a great product.
+When getting innovations into the hands of farmers, what’s really important is traction.
+Will it work?
 Will they want it?
 Will others follow suit?

 IN10T was the proud Innovation sponsor at the 2021 World Agri-Tech Innovation Summit.
 Barker hosted a workshop session with Casale, Rea and Blomgren.